Longtime Emeryville Councilmember Nora Davis Remembered - The E'ville Eye Community News

 Davis was an absolute force in Emeryville politics during her 27 years on council presiding over its “Boomtown” era.
 An era that saw our city transform itself from a gritty and polluted swath stripped by the exodus of its manufacturing sector to the mixed-use and retail destination it is today.

-Davis is remembered as tough, engaged and hard-working councilmember who loved and took immense pride in her tiny city.
+Davis is remembered as a tough, engaged and hard-working councilmember who loved and took immense pride in her tiny city.
 She always put its growth and maturity at the forefront of her priorities.

 Originally from the East Coast